• Cake

 How to Crumb Coat Your Cake

 To crumb coat your cake without getting any crumbs in your batch of frosting, you’ll want to start by adding about one cup of that frosting into a small bowl.
 This is what you’ll use to crumb coat instead of dipping your spatula in and out of the larger bowl of frosting.
 Place your filled and stacked cake on a turntable.
-This is the turntable I’m using – it has a built in anti-skid section under my cake board that makes it extra easy to frost a cake on!
+The turntable pictured is no longer available but here is the one I currently use.
+You’ll want to use an anti-slip pad underneath your cardboard cake circle so it doesn’t slide around.

 when to crumb coat a cake